chumawinnie/Bioinformatic-WES-Pipline/README.md

 - **Control-FREEC**: CNV and LOH detection.
 - **VEP**: Variant Effect Predictor for annotation.
 - **vcf2maf**: Convert VCF files to MAF format.
+- **Human-Leucocyte-Antigen** HLA-Typing and OptiType process immune system markers (HLA genes) to understand how their body recognizes and fights diseases.
+- **Epitope-Prediction** pVAC-seq process new antigen or protein (epitopes), for MHC_class1 & 2 that can trigger an immune response, helping to find targets for vaccines or cancer immunotherapy.

 ### Other Requirements
 - Reference genome (e.g., `hg19` or `GRCh37`).